Yun-1111/Yun-1111/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Asia University.
+- 🔭 My profession is a student
-- 🌱 I’m currently teaching Deep Learning.
+- 🌱 I'm currently studying big data.
-- 👯 I’m looking to collaborate on AIGC.
 -->
 <table>
   <tbody>